acorn-io/runtime/docs/docs/39-Authoring Acornfiles/09-advanced-topics.md

 Applications that have stateful data or where an operator would care which order the containers will be removed in a scale down event should not use the `scale` field and should instead create unique instances of the container.

-To accomplish this, users can leverage `for` loops in the Acorn file.
+To accomplish this, users can leverage `for` loops in the Acornfile.
 Within the `for` loop block all items unique to that instance should be defined.
 In most cases, this will be a container and data volumes.
 It can contain any of the top level structs if needed.

 ```cue
 import "list"